Kinnu

 The poem focuses on only the last six weeks of his journey and the many trials he must face to return to his kingdom and ward off the many suitors that sought his wife.

-At the time that Homer penned The Odyssey, Greece was waning.
+At the time that Homer composed The Odyssey, Greece was waning.

 The political systems were tense, people were unhappy, and the number of scholars and literate people was dropping.
 But Homer’s epic poem helped to revive Greek culture, giving people a shared history and tales of morality and heroism to renew their faith and pride in their own culture.